kharrigian/Wild-Time/README.md

 We will release the arXiv version of our paper, along with the final code repository, in 1-2 months.

 ## Installation
 To download the Wild-Time datasets and run baselines, clone this repo to your local machine.
+Note that you should be using Python 3.8 (later versions do not necessarily support the current dependencies).
+We recommend running everything within a conda environment to easily manage dependencies.

 ```
+## Clone and Go To Repository
 git clone git@github.com:huaxiuyao/Wild-Time.git
 cd Wild-Time

+## Create and Activate Conda Environment
+conda create -n wild-time python=3.8
+conda activate wild-time

+## Install Dependencies
 pip install -r requirements.txt

+## Create Dependency Folders
+mkdir ./raw-data/
+mkdir ./checkpoints/
+mkdir ./results/
 ```
-In the directory `Wild-Time`, create the folders `Data`, `checkpoints`, and `results`.
+In the directory `Wild-Time`, create the folders `raw-data`, `checkpoints`, and `results`.

 ### Dependencies

-- gdown==4.5.1
+- gdown>=4.5.1
-- lightly==1.2.27
+- lightly>=1.2.27
-- matplotlib==3.5.0
+- matplotlib>=3.5.0
-- numpy==1.19.5
+- numpy>=1.19.5
-- omegaconf==2.0.6
+- omegaconf>=2.0.6
-- pandas==1.1.3
+- pandas>=1.1.3
-- Pillow==9.2.0
+- Pillow>=9.2.0
-- pytorch_lightning==1.2.7
+- pytorch_lightning>=1.2.7
-- pytorch_tabular==0.7.0
+- pytorch_tabular>=0.7.0
-- scikit_learn==1.1.2
+- scikit_learn>=1.1.2
-- tdc==0.1
+- PyTDC>=0.1
-- torch==1.7.0
+- torch>=1.7.0
-- torchcontrib==0.0.2
+- torchcontrib>=0.0.2
-- torchvision==0.8.1
+- torchvision>=0.8.1
-- transformers==4.21.1
+- transformers>=4.21.1
-- wilds==2.0.0
+- wilds>=2.0.0

 ### Downloading the Wild-Time datasets

-Create the folder `Wild-Time/Data`.
+Create the folder `Wild-Time/raw-data/`.

-To download the MIMIC-WildT dataset, users must be credentialed on PhysioNet and sign the Data Use Agreement due to data use resstrictions.
+To download the MIMIC-WildT dataset, users must be credentialed on PhysioNet and sign the Data Use Agreement due to data use restrictions.
 Please refer to the next section for instructions.

-If you do not need to download the MIMIC-WildT dataset, you can skip the next section and simply run the command `python download_datasets.py --datasets=arxiv, drug, fmow, huffpost, precipitation, yearbook`.
+If you do not need to download the MIMIC-WildT dataset, you can skip the next section and simply run the command `python download_datasets.py --datasets arxiv drug fmow huffpost precipitation yearbook`.

 ### Accessing the MIMIC-IV dataset